Cyclic007/miniMagicMacroMachene/README.md

 | 1   | PCB                                 |                                                                                         | https://www.pcbway.com/QuickOrderOnline.aspx                                                 | 20.06     | 20.06      |

 There is a battery thing I am going to use but I tried to find the datasheet and price and couldn't

+also the case will be painted and butified phisicly after it is printed